Bulldogs in the NFL: How Mississippi State's alumni fared in Week 6

 Elgton Jenkins, C, Green Bay Packers

-Last Week: Jenkins started and played every offensive snap in the Packers’ 27-18 win against the Bengals.
+Last Week: Jenkins started and played every offensive snap in the Packers’ 27-23 win against the Cardinals.

 Season: 5 GS